 The LLM/MSc in Criminal Justice & Penal Change is unique in both its approach and its flexibility.

-- you can choose to graduate with either an LLM or MSc
+- Choose to graduate with either an LLM or MSc

-- you'll benefit from the work of the Centre for Law, Crime and Justice
+- Benefit from the work of the Centre for Law, Crime and Justice

 Who is the course suitable for?